Back in stock!

-Sold by gram weight of each seed.
+Sold by the approximate gram weight of each seed.

 [Given the wide variety of these seeds in terms of size and weight, we've reconfigured our pricing to work out a little more fairly.
-Note that some seeds are larger but weigh more than smaller ones.
+Note that some seeds are larger but weigh less than smaller ones.
 You can get an idea of the variations by checking out the "group photo" on this listing.]

 The meat of the seed has traditionally been used to aid in lucid dreaming, and has also traditionally been used as a topical remedy for toothaches, muscular/skeletal discomfort, and even jaundice and ulcers.